GrapheneOS: Security and privacy features

-GrapheneOS introduces revocable network access and sensors permission toggles for each installed app.
-GrapheneOS also introduces a PIN scrambling option for the lock screen as well as a feature called Duress password which will wipe on-device personal data when entered on lock screen instead of a regular PIN/password.
+GrapheneOS introduces revocable network access and sensor permission toggles for each installed app.
+It also adds a PIN scrambling option for the lock screen as well as a duress PIN/password, which will wipe all data and installed eSIMs on the device when entered on the lock screen instead of a regular PIN/password.
+The duress wipe is performed instantly and cannot be interrupted.